Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=650
 />

-## Manufacturing fear is the mind-killer
+## Manufacturing fear is a mind-killer

 Fifty years ago, synthesizing a 50-mucleotide bit of DNA was a scientific achievement.
 Today a high-schooler can order a gene for a few hundred dollars.
 But for longer sequences we're not out of the woods yet.
 It will take time to plan, it will hit your budget, and in some cases the success is not even guaranteed.
 I've seen this being a big factor of project paralysis in Synthetic Biology, with researchers pondering their options, planning their orders for months before taking a leap.